 Recommendation 162-2 Use of directional antennae in the bands 4 to 28 MHz

-This Recommendation deals with the practical standard characteristics of directional antennae mostly used for transmission.
+This Recommendation deals with the practical standard characteristics of typical directional antennae.
 These characteristics, considered from both technical and economical points of view, are recommended to avoid harmful interference due to unnecessary radiation outside the main beam.